hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_batch/introduction.md

 1. Moves all `POLL_WAITING` work chunks to `READY` if their `nextPollTime` has expired.
 1. Moves all `READY` work chunks into the `QUEUED` state and publishes a message to the Batch Notification Message Channel to inform worker threads that a work chunk is now ready for processing. \*
 1. Calculates job progress (% of work chunks in `COMPLETE` status).
-If the job is finished, purges any left over work chunks still in the database.
+If the job is finished, purges any leftover work chunks still in the database.
 1. Cleans up any complete, failed, or cancelled jobs that need to be removed.
 1. Moves any gated jobs onto their next step when complete.
 1. If the final step of a gated job is a reduction step, a reduction step execution will be triggered.